As one of the largest general insurers in the UK, we continue to help our customers, protect our employees, and support our communities.

-The test case will not cover issues relating to: clauses that have an exhaustive list of diseases which do not include Covid-19; clauses which require the disease to be present on the insured premises; or the specific quantum of any particular claims.
+The test case did not cover issues relating to: clauses that have an exhaustive list of diseases which do not include Covid-19; clauses which require the disease to be present on the insured premises; or the specific quantum of any particular claims.

 The Judgment on the test case was published on 15 September 2020.

 While Ageas was not one of the insurers involved in the test case, we’ve completed a comprehensive review of all non-damage BI policy wordings.
 We are confident that our handling of claims during this difficult time has been fully aligned to our policy wordings and that our customers have been treated fairly.